-Kanban, or billboard in Japanese, is a visual tool for scheduling.
-It was first introduced on the floor of the Toyota factory as a just-in-time manufacturing method that delivered just the materials needed at the time they were needed.
+The kanban method can be used to manage projects, business processes and inventories, among other things.
+It was first introduced by Taiichi Ohno on the floor of the Toyota factory as a just-in-time manufacturing method that delivered only the materials needed at the time they were needed.

-Since that time, kanban has expanded and can be found throughout project management, used by teams that have never assembled a car.
-Teams have responded to the visual style of kanban software as an easy way to focus on the task at hand.
-Project managers love its transparency into project workflow.
+Since then, the kanban system has been adopted by many industries.
+Teams have responded to the visual style of kanban software as an easy way to limit work in progress and focus on the task at hand.
+Project managers love the transparency in the project workflow that kanban offers.

 What Is a Kanban Board?